Longhanks/ipbridge/README.md

   - Remove elements
   - Add new URLs
   - Instant response using [redis](https://redis.io "redis") cache
+- Access to the Safari iCloud tabs
+  - See all open Safari tabs on any device connected to iCloud
 - Access to the application's log file
   - Previously logged lines
   - Live stream of new log lines via [socket.io](https://socket.io "socket.io")